ulrichwohak/ulrichwohak.github.io/_posts/2022-02-08-fms_did_time_varying_covariates.md

     covariates*.
 However, conditioning on time-invariant covariates in the parallel trends assumption is important in many applications.
-    For example, if you are a labor economist studying the effect of some treatment on people's earnings, the most important covariates to condition on in the parallel trends assumption are all likely to be time invariant --- e.g., demographics, education, etc.
+    For example, if you are a labor economist studying the effect of some treatment on people’s earnings, the most important covariates to condition on in the parallel trends assumption are all likely to be time invariant — e.g., demographics, education, etc.

 5.  $$\alpha$$ is hard to interpret in the presence of treatment effect heterogeneity.
 Even if none of the issues above apply in a